EquineEngineer/Sag-Onboarding/Grafana_setup.md

 <img src="https://github.com/bobokrut/Sag-Onboarding/assets/45918782/a620d580-b867-4a62-80c3-1bec949e55d6" width=75% height=75%>

 This plugin uses a `JSONPaht` as a selector.
-See [docs]((https://goessner.net/articles/JsonPath/))
+See [docs](https://goessner.net/articles/JsonPath/)

 ## Use case

 To demonstrate our use case I created a dashboard that can be imported to the Grafana.
-To import it, go to [http://localhost:3000/dashboard/import](http://localhost:3000/dashboard/import) and paste the json
+To import it, go to [http://localhost:3000/dashboard/import](http://localhost:3000/dashboard/import) and paste the json.
+This json is an example of a [compilation target](https://github.com/bobokrut/Sag-Onboarding/blob/main/onboarding-exe.md#grafana-as-a-target)

 <details>
   <summary>Dashboard file</summary>